videosdk-live/videosdk-docs/ios_docs_versioned_docs/version-2.0.x/guide/video-and-audio-calling-api-sdk/quick-start-ils.md

 ```

-## Step 4 : Initialize and Join Meeting
+## Step 4 : Initialize and Join Meeting for Conference

 Using the provided `token` and `meetingId`, we will configure and initialise the meeting in `viewDidLoad()`.